How it works

 Concept

-The Threshold Signature Scheme (TSS) is part of the broader field of Multi-Party-Computaion (MPC) and was originally introduced by Adi Shamir and Yael Tauman in 1998.
+The Threshold Signature Scheme (TSS) is part of the broader field of Multi-Party-Computation (MPC) and was originally introduced by Adi Shamir and Yael Tauman in 1998.
 However, due to its complex nature and resource-intensive computation, it was impractical for widespread adoption.

 In 2018, the "GG18" paper by Gerrano-Goldfeder introduced significant advancements, simplifying and enhancing the efficiency of TSS, thereby making it feasible for practical implementation.